isar/hive/docs/examples.md

-# Apps that show how to use Hive

 ## Simple Counter

 This app works almost exactly like the hello world flutter app.
 But it will store the counter value in Hive.